 How to choose a good name for your blog

 It’s best if your blog name matches your domain name.
 Domain name is the URL of your blog.
-My blog is Full Suitcase, domain – fullsuitcase.com.
+Our blog is Full Suitcase, domain – fullsuitcase.com.

 - Keep your blog name short and easy to remember.
 The shorter the blog name, the better.
 Choosing a good name for your website is probably the biggest challenge as available short domain names are very difficult to find.
 Try two or maximum three words and don’t get discouraged when the 257 options you’ve tried appear to have been taken.
 Be creative, be persistent and you’ll find the perfect name for your blog.
 You can check for available domain names here.
 Whatever you pick, make sure it’s simple, easy to spell and memorable so that your readers can easily find you back.